Free Guide

 Legal Notices

-Jonathan T. Pennington’s book Jesus The Great Philosopher explains that ancient philosophy taught people how to think and live to be happy and flourish, as seen in books like Plato’s Republic and Aristotle’s Ethics and Politics.
-The author contends that while Christianity should be viewed as a religion in that it deals with man’s relationship with God, it is also “a philosophy of happiness.”
-(205)
+Jonathan T. Pennington contends that while Christianity should certainly be viewed as a religion in that it deals with man’s relationship with God, it is also “a philosophy of happiness” (205).

-A lapse in serious thinking about the ultimate philosophical questions and the philosophy of Christianity has led to confusion about what is necessary to think and live well.
+The author believes that a lapse in serious reflection on ultimate philosophical questions and on the philosophy of Christianity has led to confusion about what’s necessary to think and live well.

 The book is a page-turner and suitable for high school students, even if they are unfamiliar with Greek philosophy.
-It is a helpful introduction to Socrates, Plato, and Aristotle, the primary philosophical questions, and the philosophy of the Bible.
+Also, it’s a great introduction to Socrates, Plato, and Aristotle, the primary philosophical questions, and the philosophy of the Bible.

 Here are a few short videos from the author about the book.